Proximus design system

 Negative class

-To have negative version add rs-switch-neg
+To have negative version add rs-neg as parent to rs-switch .

 Lorem ipsum